geoffreysperl/teaching/_pages/innovative.md

 ---
 ## Effective urban educators are innovative practitioners who can demonstrate the ability to solve problems, develop ideas, and use creative methods.

 When we talk about “innovation,” it’s crucial not to conflate it with “invention” (a mistake seen all too often).
 “To innovate” means building upon something, introducing new ideas and methods to a foundation that has come before, but it does not create something entirely new.
-From my experience, many people freeze when they are told to “innovate” and think they are being asked to invent (and, honestly, many of the people asking others to innovate are under the same impression).
+From my experience, many people freeze when told to “innovate” and think they are being asked to invent (and, honestly, many of the people asking others to innovate are under the same impression).

+A lesson I delivered in my student teaching cycle during the 2023-24 school year was focused on ideas from tabletop role playing games (TTRPGs).
+When most people think of those games, they think of *Dungeons & Dragons*.
+While *D&D* is more popular than ever, TTRPGs as a whole have also flourished over the past decade—including the solo TTRPG.
+The solo TTRPG is one that a single player can play.

+For the lesson, I hacked [*The Last Tea Shop Complete*](https://springvillager.itch.io/last-tea-shop-complete), a solo TTRPG where the player interviews souls between limbo and the afterlife.
+Following the idea, I decided to make the player an author writing a story and interviewing a "potential."
+The interview would then tell the author which character in the story the potential becomes.

+I was able to utilize that in a lesson on character analysis in ["The Most Dangerous Game"](https://americanliterature.com/author/richard-connell/short-story/the-most-dangerous-game) by Richard Connell.
+In the lesson, the students interview one of two potentials, with the potential either becoming Rainsford (the protagonist) or Zaroff (the antagonist).
+Below, you can examine the Journal sheets from three students (A, C, and J).

 <div class="gallery-box">
   <div class="gallery">